Newborn Vitamin K Injections

 Risk Factors for Cerebral Hemorrhage

-- Precipitous Labor
+• Precipitous Labor

-- Prolonged Labor
+• Prolonged Labor

-- Significant Fetal Head Molding
+• Significant Fetal Head Molding

-- Birth Trauma
+• Birth Trauma

-- Forceps Delivery
+• Forceps Delivery

-- Vacuum Extraction
+• Vacuum Extraction

-- Variable Heart Decelerations in Late Labor
+• Variable Heart Decelerations in Late Labor

-- Circumcision
+• Circumcision

 Points to Ponder on Routine Injection

-Large doses of Vit K are a cause of jaundice in the newborn.
-A "cure" for one perceived ailment then becomes the cause of another.
+• Large doses of Vit K are a cause of jaundice in the newborn.
+A cure for one perceived ailment then becomes the cause of another.

-Colostrum, which precedes breastmilk, is rich in Vit K. Thus, an infant who is breastfed immediately at birth will receive a natural source of Vit K, in most cases significantly raising the Vit K level.
+• Colostrum, which precedes breastmilk, is rich in Vit K. Thus, an infant who is breastfed immediately at birth will receive a natural source of Vit K, in most cases significantly raising the Vit K level.

-Subconsciously, it sends the message that nature is inadequate, that medical interventions are are necessary to save us from ourselves.
+• Subconsciously, it sends the message that nature is inadequate, that medical interventions are are necessary to save us from ourselves.

 Simple Solutions

-Request an oral dose rather than an injection.
+1. Consider requesting an oral dose rather than an injection.

 This eliminates the overdose and lessens the risk of hemorrhage and jaundice, as well as the pain of the injection and exposure to harmful preservatives.
 Also, the Vit K is absorbed through the gut, as it was intended to be.
 While this may seem like an easy solution, be sure to discuss this option first with your care provider.
 Since hospitals are accustomed to standard operating procedure, it can be difficult for them to correctly determine the oral dosage for your infant.
-We personally had to wait for several hours while the correct dose was determined.
-To give the hospital the benefit of the doubt here, our daughter was born on a weekend, which means that less staff is available and even simple procedures take longer than usual.

-Nurse immediately after the birth with no supplementation given.
+2. Nurse immediately after the birth with no supplementation given.

-During the last few weeks of pregnancy, load your diet with foods rich in Vit K.
+3. During the last few weeks of pregnancy, load your diet with foods rich in Vit K.

 While this hasn't been shown to improve newborn vitamin K levels, it has been shown to increase the amount of Vit K in breastmilk.

 By following these simple solutions, you can receive the benefits of an accurate newborn vitamin K dose while avoiding all the negatives of an injection.
-It's too easy a solution for the medical establishment to consider it.

 References